ataylor89/Python/oop.md

 The basic premise of object-oriented programming is that everything is an object and every object has a class.

 This understanding of object-oriented programming makes an analogy with the physical universe.

+We can use this thinking to create a formal definition for object oriented programming.

+Object oriented programming is a paradigm that says, everything is an object, and all objects have a class.